SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 Open that file in a text editor and have a quick look around.
 You will see an almost empty definition of a `WaiterService` class as well as a function `create_html_progresspage()`, which takes a number in percent and creates a very simple html status page from it.
+Besides that, there is also a custom SOAP exception `TokenValidationFailedFault`, which we will use during token validation.

 In the following, we will add two webmethods to the so far empty `WaiterService` class: one to start the asynchronous service, and one to obtain